• There are no suggestions because the search field is empty.

 Business owners and landlords can face prosecution for breaching health and safety law if they don’t follow the advice provided in the code.
 ACOPs are approved by the Health & Safety Executive Board with the consent of the Secretary of State.

 Earlier editions of ACOP L8 included technical guidance.
 This is now published separately as HSG274 and covers specific technical guidance on evaporative cooling systems, hot and cold water systems, and other risk systems.
-HSG274 is available to buy as a book or can be downloaded as a PDF for free from the Health and Safety Executive website.
+HSG274 is available to buy as a book from the Health and Safety Executive website.
 HSG282 has specific technical guidance on spa pools.

 Who is ACOP L8 for?